giorgiopizz/gen_studies/README.md

 # LHE studies

 ## Analysis configuration
-To run an analysis write a configuration python file like `analysis/osww.py` (always under the analysis folder) where you define:
+To run an analysis write a configuration python file like `configs/osww.py` (always under the `configs` folder) where you define:
 * `xs`
 * `lumi`
 * `reweight_card`: path to the reweight card to parse